husarion/rosbot-autonomy/README.md

 - **`ROBOT_NAMESPACE`** - type your ROSbot device name the same as in Husarnet.

 > [!IMPORTANT]
-> Modify the `.env` file and set ROSbot's namespace.
-Should be the same as Husarnet device name.
+> The value of the `ROBOT_NAMESPACE` parameter in the `.env` file should be the same as the name of the Husarnet device.

 ### 🤖 Step 5: Running Autonomy